ginaschmalzle/git-your-python-booty/README.md

 ### pip
 The easiest python package management system to use is pip.
 If you do not have pip, you can install pip using easy_install.
 Here are the steps:

 1. Check to see if you have pip.
-If a path is returned you have pip; continue to the next session.
+If a path is returned you have pip; continue to the 'Install other requirements and launch Jupyter' section.
+If not, continue to step 2.

     ```which pip```